Somaliland has one of the HIGHEST

 Our hospital is a non-profit charitable institution built by Edna Adan Ismail, who, upon retirement from the World Health Organization, returned to her homeland, Somaliland, and donated her pension and other assets to help address the grave health problems that endanger the lives of women and children across the Horn of Africa.

-We seek to fill the urgent need for health care and – in partnership with the Ministry of Health, UNICEF, and WHO – provide training for a new generation of health professionals, with a goal of training 1,000 midwives to serve the needs of women in all parts of the country.
+We seek to fill the urgent need for health care and – in partnership with the Ministry of Health, UNICEF, and WHO – provide training for a new generation of health professionals, with the goal of training 1,000 midwives to serve the needs of women in all parts of the country.
 We make our facilities available for medical research, studies and counselling, with particular attention to the health problems caused by female genital mutilation (FGM).
 We work closely with the Somaliland Family Health Association.